 Will you have the freedom that many massage schools advertise?
 Not really…but somewhat.
 If you start a business, you need to think of it as a business and have set hours and policies.
 If you get a job in massage, you may be able to pick your hours but you still need to show up and be professional.
 Massage therapists have a tendency to not take those things seriously.

-Do you have what it takes?
+Do you have what it takes to become a massage therapist?

 - A desire and willingness to help others and care for others and set boundaries in doing to to keep yourself healthy and safe?
 (You will be taught about boundaries in basic massage school and it will also be a career long learning process.)